ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 You can leverage  `Search Responses` option on the  on top right corner , to get  matching response for this questions from previous / other disclosures if any available, where the similar question is answered / have responses filled.

-9. Add attahchments.
-For example, you can download the `Sustainaility Executive Report`  and attach as a supporting document for the quantitative information provided.
+9. Add attachments.
+For example, you can download the `Sustainability Executive Report`  and attach as a supporting document for the quantitative information provided.
 Similarly can add links and any other external documents as supplements for the response.

 10. Once done with response, Send to review by changing the  status from `In Progress` to `Ready for Review`